bluepersia/AutoScope/README.md

 Install the node package of the formatter.
 Each formatter uses the config structure of the respective node package.

+#### 🔄 Syncing

+To keep your work up-to-date with the repo, you need to sync regularly.
+For this, there are several CMD commands.

+##### 🧬 npx team-sync

+Downloads the team repo back to your local content.
+Use this command before getting to work, to assure your content is up-to-date.
+NOTE:

+1. There can be some data loss.
+   `recipe-card__img` becomes `.recipe-card .img`, regardless of whether the img was originally defined as an element selector, or class.
+   The final output is the same!
+2. Your local files will be overwritten with the content in the repo.
+To revert to a backup:
+   1. Call `git log`.
+   2. Check the ID for commit `Pre-sync`.
+   3. Run `git reset --hard <commit-id>`;

+#### 🔃 npx pull

+Pulls and merges from the master branch.
+Requires you to be on a different branch.
+**Always use this instead of manual Git pulls!
+If you don't, collisions CAN happen due to missing diff algorithms**

+#### 🎯 npx resolve --name <class name>

+Same as npx pull, but only syncs the specified class and resolves it to a new hash/suffix.
+Use this when a collision has occured in the team repo to reset the suffix.

 ## ⚙️ Config Options